WHAT IS THE SARA LAW?

 Control Mechanisms

-- Clinics and hospitals: The centers where the procedures are performed now have a legal responsibility to ensure that the physicians performing the procedures are properly trained according to their training programs.
+1. Clinics and hospitals: The facilities where these procedures are performed now have a legal responsibility to ensure that the physicians performing them are properly trained in accordance with their training programs.
+In addition, anesthesia departments are also required to verify the qualifications of these professionals.

 The Sara Law represents an advance in the regulation of cosmetic surgery in Spain, increasing the guarantees for patients and demanding that only professionals with the appropriate training can carry out these procedures, strengthening supervision and control in this sector.